hmlendea/more-cultural-names/README.md

 - Also, this mod officially supports HIP with only the default modules installed, but it should work with any setup as long as SWMH is there.

 **UPDATING THE MOD:**
-- This mod gets updated very frequently.
+- This mod gets updated more frequently on GIT than on the Steam Workshop.
-- Instead on making versioned releases, I decided to make a single "rolling release", so check regularly for changes (the date especially).
-You can see the changes in the changelog.
-- It's also always recommended to delete the old files when updating a mod (any mod).
+- When manually updating, please remove all the previous files of this mod.

 # Contributions